 - Every investment has a different risk profile.
 Matching your investments to your personal risk tolerance and goals is vital for success.

 - Mutual funds are generally considered less risky than stocks and have a similar risk to many ETFs.
 Because a mutual fund typically includes many stocks, investors are not at risk of significant losses due to the poor performance of just one company.
 Funds spread out your risk among many different stocks.
 This lowers your overall investment risk.
-You can read more about how mutual funds work here.
+You can read more about what mutual funds are here.

 2. Choose Between Passive and Active Funds